waywardphilosopher/parami/content/docs/knowing.md

 - And some background on Plato: https://www.lookingforwisdom.com/plato-part-one/
 - Here is a very useful one-page summary of the Theaetetus, with a "map" of the contents of the dialogue. https://open.conted.ox.ac.uk/sites/open.conted.ox.ac.uk/files/resources/Create%20Document/Theaetetus02.pdf
 - Sophie Grace Chappell's article is mentioned above.
 It's a terrific, careful analysis of the text: https://plato.stanford.edu/entries/plato-theaetetus/.
-- Some maps of ancient Athens at the time of Socrates and Plato: https://www.plato-dialogues.org/tools/athensim.htm
+- Some interactive maps of ancient Athens at the time of Socrates and Plato: https://www.plato-dialogues.org/tools/athens.htm